Skip to main content

 Rookie option year

-An optional mechanic (off by default).
+An optional mechanic (disabled by default, 0 per team).
 When enabled, teams can exercise a rookie option to add one year to a rookie's contract in their final year.
-Can only be exercised once.
+The player must be on a "rookie" contract type (not an extended or tagged contract).
+Can only be exercised once per player.
 The option window opens April 1st and closes at the first game kickoff.
+Each option exercised consumes one of the team's rookie option allocations for the season.

 Default settings